-Getting ready for a long car trip?
+Getting ready for a long car trip after buying a new ride from a car selling website?
 The open roads can give you a lot of freedom, as you have nowhere to go but forward.
 But what exactly do you need to bring with you?
 Here are 12 essential items that you should always bring on long road trips:

 - Jumper Cables